 A fluid that is also important in treating diarrhoea if you are at risk of dehydration or dehydrated is rehydration therapy – or oral rehydration salts.

-Mix half a small spoon of salt and six-level small spoons of sugar dissolved in one litre of clean/boiled/bottled water to make up a batch of rehydration salt you can use over 24 hours.
+Mix half a small spoonful of salt and six-level small spoons of sugar dissolved in one litre of clean/boiled/bottled water to make up a batch of rehydration salt you can use over 24 hours.

 A key sign that you are taking enough fluids is that you will pass urine which should be a light yellow colour.

-Some examples of foods you can eat are potatoes (without the skin), rice, bananas, crackers, dry toast, plain pasta.
+Some examples of foods you can eat are potatoes (without the skin), rice, bananas, crackers, dry toast, and plain pasta.